 Back in November 2020, I wrote a blog on how to Clean Up Your Microsoft Outlook Inbox by Creating Rules.
-Today, we will cover how to forward your incoming emails to other email accounts in Microsoft Outlook.
+Today, we will cover how to forward your emails in Outlook.

 Why would I want to forward my emails you ask?
 You may want to redirect emails to other email accounts to avoid missing important documents while on the run or in business meetings.
 You may be going on vacation or sick and want other team members to respond in your absence.
 You may simply want your team to be knowledgeable of upcoming events or projects you signed up for.
 Whatever the reason, you do not want to risk losing out or not seeing something that is important.